tf2pickup-pl/docs.tf2pickup.pl/docs/components-introduction.md

 - Bundled - Server, client, game and voice server(s) on one host.
 - Divided - Server and client are both on one host, while game server(s) are on another.
 This does not exclude hosting game servers on multiple different hosts.

-that has all the plugins and configuration.
-[Here](/docs/site-components-deployment) you can find some information how to set them up fast.